Japan–Korea Treaty of 1876

-The Japan–Korea Treaty of 1876 (also known as the Japan-Korea Treaty of Amity in Japan and the Treaty of Ganghwa Island in Korea) was made between representatives of the Empire of Japan and the Korean Kingdom of Joseon in 1876.
+The Japan–Korea Treaty of 1876 (also known as the Japan–Korea Treaty of Amity in Japan and the Treaty of Ganghwa Island in Korea) was made between representatives of the Empire of Japan and the Kingdom of Joseon in 1876.
 Negotiations were concluded on February 26, 1876.

 In Korea, Heungseon Daewongun, who instituted a policy of increased isolationism against the European powers, was forced into retirement by his son King Gojong and Gojong's wife, Empress Myeongseong.
 France and the United States had already made several unsuccessful attempts to begin commerce with the Joseon dynasty during the Daewongun's era.
-However, after he was removed from power, many new officials who supported the idea of opening commerce with foreigners took power.
-While there was political instability, Japan developed a plan to open and exert influence on Korea before a European power could.
-In 1875, their plan was put into action: the Un'yō, a small Japanese warship, was dispatched to present a show of force and survey coastal waters without Korean permission.
+However, after Daewongun was removed from power, many new officials took power who supported the idea of opening commerce with foreigners.

+During the political instability in Korea, Japan developed a plan to open and exert influence on Korea before a European power could.
+In 1875, the plan was put into action: the Un'yō, a small Japanese warship, was dispatched to present a show of force and survey coastal waters without Korean permission.

 Background

-Ascendancy of the Daewongun
+Ascendancy of Daewongun

 In January 1864, King Cheoljong died without an heir, and Gojong ascended the throne at the age of 12.
-However, King Gojong was too young and the new king's father, Yi Ha-ŭng, became the Daewongun or lord of the great court and ruled Korea in his son's name.
-Originally the term Daewongun referred to any person who was not actually the king but whose son took the throne.
-The Daewongun initiated reforms to strengthen the monarchy at the expense of the yangban class.
+However, King Gojong was too young, and the new king's father, Yi Ha-ŭng, became the Daewongun or lord of the great court and ruled Korea in his son's name.
+Originally, the term Daewongun referred to any person who was not actually the king but whose son took the throne.
+The Daewongun initiated reforms to strengthen the monarchy at the expense of the yangban (aristocrat) class.

-Even before the nineteenth century, the Koreans had only maintained diplomatic relations with its suzerain China and with neighboring Japan.
-Foreign trade was mainly limited to China conducted at designated locations along the China–Korea border, and with Japan through the waegwan in Pusan.
-By the mid-nineteenth century Westerners had come to refer to Korea as the Hermit Kingdom.
+Even before the 19th century, the Koreans had maintained diplomatic relations only with its suzerain, China, and with neighboring Japan.
+Foreign trade was mainly limited to China and was conducted at designated locations along the China–Korea border, and with Japan through the waegwan in Pusan.
+By the mid-19th century, Westerners had come to refer to Korea as the Hermit Kingdom.
 The Daewongun was determined to continue Korea's traditional isolationist policy and to purge the kingdom of any foreign ideas that had infiltrated the nation.
-The disastrous events occurring in China, including the First (1839–1842) and Second Opium wars (1856–1860), reinforced his determination to separate Korea from the rest of the world.
+The disastrous events occurring in China, including the First (1839–1842) and Second Opium Wars (1856–1860), reinforced his determination to isolate Korea from the rest of the world.